 (A) The final responsibility for determining whether a patient is appropriately responsive and stable for discharge rests solely with the dentist.
-This may be done in consultation with a certified registered nurse anesthetist or an anesthesiologist.
+This may be done in consultation with a nurse anesthetist or an anesthesiologist.

-(B) Patients who have unusual reactions to enteral, parenteral, or pediatric moderate sedation shall be assisted and monitored until stable for discharge.
+(B) Patients who have unusual reactions to enteral or parenteral conscious sedation shall be assisted and monitored until stable for discharge.
 Recovery must be documented.

-(C) The patient must be continually monitored during the recovery period and discharged only when the following criteria are met:
+(C) The patient must be continually observed during the recovery period and discharged only when the following criteria are met: